tharunbethina/ImmunefiAudit-algorand-ntt-contracts/README.md

 ## Smart Contracts

-The `contracts` folder contains the following:
+The `ntt_contracts` folder contains the following:

-- `contracts/external` contains the external smart contracts which are referenced but are not strictly part of the NTT implementation.
+- `ntt_contracts/external` contains the external smart contracts which are referenced but are not strictly part of the NTT implementation.
-- `contracts/library` contains library smart contracts which are used.
+- `ntt_contracts/library` contains library smart contracts which are used.
 Some of these (like OpUp) are used for testing purposes.
-- `contract/ntt_manager` contains the smart contracts relating to the NTT manager, the entry point for users to transfer and receive tokens between chains.
+- `ntt_contracts/ntt_manager` contains the smart contracts relating to the NTT manager, the entry point for users to transfer and receive tokens between chains.
-- `contract/ntt_token` contains the smart contracts which are used to make an ASA an NTT token.
+- `ntt_contracts/ntt_token` contains the smart contracts which are used to make an ASA an NTT token.
-- `contracts/transceiver` contains the smart contracts to send and receive messages between chains.
+- `ntt_contracts/transceiver` contains the smart contracts to send and receive messages between chains.

-In addition, there are multiple `test` folders within the `contracts` folder which are used solely for unit testing.
+In addition, there are multiple `test` folders within the `ntt_contracts` folder which are used solely for unit testing.
 They should not be considered safe to use.

 ## Compilation